bambielli/bambielli.github.io/_posts/2016-03-09-sorting-algorithms.md

 ### [Merge Sort][Merge]{:target="_blank"}

-Merge sort works by dividing the starting array in to 2 arrays of (roughly) equal length, then splitting each sub-array recursively until there is one element per sub array.
+`Merge sort` works by dividing the starting array in to 2 arrays of (roughly) equal length, then splitting each sub-array recursively until there is one element per sub array.
 Two adjacent sub-arrays are combined by examining the elements of each sub-array one by one, and placing each item in to the a "merged array" in sorted order.

 This is an example of a divide and conquer algorithm, and was originally created by John Von Neumann in 1945.
 Since it involves similar work being done on separate halves of an array of variable size, it makes sense to implement this algorithm as a recursive method.

 The performance of this sorting algorithm is `O(nlog(n))`, with the log(n) portion coming from the number of splits it takes to get an array down to single element sub-arrays.
 There is no better or worse performance based on the pre-ordering of data.
+Merge sort requires the creation of an additional array of length `startingArray.length` in which the sorted version will be constructed, so **merge sort is more space inefficient** than selection or insertion sort.

 {%highlight javascript%}
- //The following shows how a starting array is split in to
+ //The following shows how the left-most elements are split in to sub-arrays
- //sub arrays each of length 1. startingArr = [4, 2, 3, 1];
+ //of length 1 to be merged back together in sorted order. startingArr = [4, 2, 3, 1];
  subArr1 = [4, 2];
  subArr3 = [4]; subArr4 = [2];